areyes-cs/iriusrisk-security-research-assistant/README.md

 * **Standards**: Assists in mapping countermeasures to compliance standards to ensure adherence to industry best practices.
 It relies on OpenCRE to add additional standards automatically
 * **Tests**: Provides a test suite to execute automated tests on YAML components

+## Test

+I'm learning how to fork changes

 ## How to install

     pip install path/to/isra-<version>.whl